liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 those methods.
 You need to define an analogous View Model interface for the Get Guestbooks Screenlet.

-So what methods should be defined by the Get Guestbooks Screenlet's View Model interface?
+So what methods should the Get Guestbooks Screenlet's View Model interface define?
 The Get Guestbooks Screenlet's UI doesn't need *any* control elements, such as sliders, text boxes, buttons, or the like.
 It only needs to display a guestbook list.
 Its view model interface therefore only needs to define a single method for this purpose.
 You'll handle list item selections separately, by implementing `AdapterView.OnItemClickListener` in the view class.

 Create the `GetGuestbooksViewModel` interface in the `view` package.
 When the interface opens in the editor, change its declaration to extend